mdekstrand/fand/README.md

 ### Pull requests

-If you submit a pull request, you agree to license your contributions under this project's license.
+By submitting a pull request, you agree to license your contributions under this project's license unless another (compatible) license is specified with the pull request.